 Best Locations for Retirement in Italy

 Abruzzo.
 Geographically, Abruzzo is located in central Italy and southern Italy, stretching from the heart of the Apennines to the Adriatic Sea, and includes beautiful mountainous areas and wild land.
 In fact, one-third of its territory is made up of national parks and nature preserves.
+Abruzzo is home to three national parks, which offer abundant outdoor activities and scenic beauty.
 Buying a home in a medieval rural village could cost you between $38,000 and $100,000, depending on size and location.
 Larger towns or cities in the region, such as the province city of Pescara on the coast, list homes starting at $115,000.
 Monthly rentals can range from $500 per month for a studio apartment up to $1030 per month for a large 2-bedroom.
 A monthly budget of $1500 will cover basic expenses – home, utilities, entertainment, food and wine – in most of this area.
 The distance from Abruzzo to Rome is about a 3 ½ hour day trip by car, train or bus.

 Le Marche.
 The region is located in the Central area of the country, bordered by Emilia-Romagna to the north, Tuscany to the west, Umbria to the southwest, Abruzzo and Lazio to the south and the Adriatic Sea to the east.
 Hilly areas cover two-thirds of this region.
 The hills are interrupted by wide gullies with numerous small rivers and alluvial plains, which makes this region ideal for those who love nature.
 The parallel mountain ranges consist of the Furlo, the Rossa and the Frasassi, which contains deep river gorges.
+Le Marche is known for its abundance of cultural attractions, such as historic sites and museums, that enhance its appeal for retirees.
+The region’s small towns offer tradition, community, and a slower pace of life, making them especially attractive for retirees seeking an authentic Italian experience.
 Renting a home or apartment in Le Marche can run anywhere from $600 in the countryside to $1500 a month to live on the 100 miles of Adriatic coastline.
 If you are in the market to buy, expect to pay approximately $300,000 for properties on or close to the water, in a town like Potenza Picena or in one of the medieval towns like Ascoli Piceno.

 If you are looking to buy, simple modern one-bedroom homes start at $80,000 and two-bedroom homes start around $130,000.
 The “Trulli” cottages – buildings with a conical roof found only in Puglia – range from $80,000 and up.

 If you have acquired Italian citizenship by descent (as well as through marriage or naturalization) you do not need to be concerned about a visa!
 If you want to live in Italy and can afford to do so without a job, you can apply for a “Visto per Residenza Selettiva o Dimora” (an Elective Residency Visa) at the Italian consulate in your home country.
-Once you receive this visa, you must bring it to Italy to apply for a permit to stay (Permesso di Soggiorno).
+For foreigners who wish to stay in Italy for an extended period but do not yet qualify for residency or the elective residence visa, a long stay visa may be an alternative option.
+Once you receive this visa, you must bring it to Italy to apply for a residence permit (Permesso di Soggiorno), which is required for legal long-term residence.
 Retirees who are not Italian citizens use this type of visa, especially if they are collecting pension or retirement funds.

 In order to qualify for this visa, you must show that the annual income of every adult member of the family is approximately 7,740 euros (around $9,670).
 You will need to verify the exact amount with the Italian embassy or consulate that has jurisdiction over your place of legal residence in the U.S. before you plan your move.
 The income can be shown as pension, retirement funds or other means of income in a bank account.